-- MV Ilala leaves Nkhata Bay harbour on Sundays at 7am going north.
+- MV Ilala leaves Nkhata Bay harbour on Sundays at 6am going north, returning from Ruarwe at the same time on Monday mornings.
 It is advisable to arrive a little earlier to ensure time for buying tickets and easy embarkation.
 The Ilala has a restaurant and canteen on board that serves breakfast, lunch and dinner.
-Approx. 5 hours journey time.
+Approx. 4 hours journey time.

-- MKorongo local boat (also known as ‘Jack boat’) leaves Nkhata Bay most Wednesdays and sometimes Fridays around midday for Ruarwe.
+- MKorongo local boat (also known as ‘Jack boat’) leaves Nkhata Bay on Sunday’s, and wednesdays around 8am for Ruarwe.
 Anyone interested in travelling with Jack boat should check with Blessings at the Zulunkhuni River Lodge office in Nkhata Bay (or call 0999 071914 or 0888 906023) beforehand.
 Jack boat does not have any catering facilities on board so passengers should ensure they have adequate food and drinks supplies for the journey.
 Approx 8 hours journey time (can be quicker or slower depending on how many passengers are dropped off en route).

 Other boats: There are numerous other boats for hire, some fast, some slow.
 Check with Blessings at the office for more details and price estimations.

 - MV Ilala leaves Chilumba on Mondays very early in the morning.